umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

     It is safe to do so, because `git-annex` is smart enough to skim already annexed files.

 !!! info
+    If the `git push origin master` failed, check your `git` history and make sure you **didn't** added ntuples (large files) directly with `git add`.

+    Github will refuse files larger than 100 MB.

+!!! info
     For more info on `git-annex` usage, review the